 Dilshad recurred on the ABC legal drama, Notorious.
 Inspired by the true-life stories of famed criminal defense attorney Mark Geragos and cable news producer Wendy Walker, the series took a provocative look at the unique, sexy, and dangerous interplay of criminal law and the media.
 Dilshad portrayed 'Sarah Keaton', the victim of a horrible crime who has a complicated past with 'Jake', played by Daniel Sunjata.

-Dilshad Vadsaria will soon be seen starring in the upcoming FOX drama, The Frankenstein Code; a modern reimagining of the Mary Shelley classic.
+Dilshad starred in the FOX drama, Second Chance; a modern reimagining of the Mary Shelley classic, Frankenstein.
 In the series, a disgraced 75-year-old ex-sheriff, whose life ends at the hands of corrupt cops in his son's home (Tim DeKay), is brought back to life by a pair of young tech scientists (Vadsaria & Adhir Kalyan) and given a second chance as a 35-year-old with unpredictable near-superhuman abilities (Rob Kazinsky).
-The show, from executive producer/writer Rand Ravich and executive producer Howard Gordon, will premiere in early 2016.
+The show, from executive producer/writer Rand Ravich and executive producer Howard Gordon, ran for one season.

 Dilshad is quite passionate about gender equality and the rights of girls and women to an education.
-Her strong belief that education is a human right is propelling her involvement in organizations committed to effective change internationally.
+Her strong belief that education is a human right has propelled her commitment to become a proud Active for Education Ambassador for Room to Read, an organization which has impacted over 16 million children internationally through literacy and girls' education programs.
 She also believes in the power of storytelling to educate and inspire people, and seeks to participate in projects that capture people’s attention, and engages them in meaningful ways to create social impact.